fopasten/section-11/README.md

 ### 2. Set Up Your Data Mirror (Optional but Recommended)

-For best results, create a JSON endpoint with your current Intervals.icu data:
+For best results, create a JSON endpoint with your current Intervals.icu data.
+Use a private repository for your training data, or public if you need direct access from AI platforms like ChatGPT, Claude, or Gemini without agent integration.

 ```
 https://raw.githubusercontent.com/[USERNAME]/[REPO]/main/latest.json